joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 $$u\_{NN}:\mathbb{R}^d \rightarrow \mathbb{R}^k$$
 be the functional interpretation of the neural network approximating an analytic function $u$.
-The function $u\_{NN}$ is computed by a combinging a series computations performed by constituent functions.
+The function $u\_{NN}$ is computed by a combining a series computations performed by constituent functions.
 The interactions between the constituent functions that make up the network can be described by a [directed acylic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).